3/22/07

 This city is not a romantic place like many in Europe.
 It feels instead culturally cutting edge, hot in the sense of both style and sex.
 It is magically modern in terms of legislation and culture.
 It is, in fact, the global hub of the western young adult universe.
 The rumors of dirty streets littered with trash and drug addicts proved to be completely unfounded as far as we could see.
 The automobile traffic is relatively light allowing even the air to be clean.
 We found Amsterdam to be in no way pretentious, which gives it an undercurrent of relaxed charm.
 The city’s newest promotion is an attractive one.
 It is a logo which says: “I amsterdam” with the “I am” in red and the balance in white.
 After our days here, I would agree, we all are.

-Dear Julie, I really enjoyed reading about your interesting trip.
+April 3rd, 2007 at 4:49 pm Dear Julie, I really enjoyed reading about your interesting trip.
 Thank you for taking the time to tell all about your adventure in such a delighful way.
 Sandee